A Self Developing District Program (SDDP)*

 IV.
 Third Year Components: (Formalized Community-Based Extreme Poverty Elimination Program and Establishment of District-Level Planning Council)

-10. Formal Commitment to create “Communities of Compassion”.
+10. Formal Commitment to creating “Communities of Compassion”.
 While this commitment to eliminate extreme poverty is first introduced and strengthened during years one and two, it is during the third year where the most progress is made.
 First, as all the families in a VDC area begin to appreciate how helping the extreme poor move from being welfare recipients to fully functioning producers and consumers, something magical happens as the upper and middle poor begin to help the extreme poor move out of extreme poverty.
 Especially interesting has been the willingness of the 40 women and 40 men trained in each VDC area during the second year to formalize their villages as “communities of compassion”.
 It is within this tenth component that many middle and upper families have worked directly with clusters of 3-4 extreme poor families at a time, showing them how to start their own enterprises, encouraging other villagers to buy products from the extreme poor, and even to guarantee some loans so extreme poor could qualify for a loan.
 Working with local banks, a system of collective collateral allows even the extreme poor with no collateral to receive cooperative and bank loans.
-During this period, a competition is established to see which VDC areas have the largest decrease in percentage of families living in extreme poverty.
-For example, in Nepal, by the end of the second year (December 2015), nearly 850 of the 1800 extreme poor families had moved up into middle and/upper poor, mostly through starting their own enterprises or qualifying for better paying jobs.
+During this period, a competition is established to see which VDC areas have the largest decrease in the percentage of families living in extreme poverty.
+For example, in Nepal, by the end of the second year (December 2015), nearly 850 of the 1800 extreme poor families had moved up into middle and/upper poor, mostly through starting their own enterprises or qualifying for better-paying jobs.

 Please note: Many organizations tend to establish second and third-year activities beginning in the first year.
 Such short-cut approaches invariably fail to generate the sense of ownership and local leadership commitment needed for the process to be seen as theirs and not the outsiders--a lesson CHOICE has learned from past mistakes.
 It takes at least three years before village leaders really begin to see how they can take responsibility for their own development.

 11. Large Scale Enterprise Development: During the second and third year of the SDDP, CHOICE continues to seek investment opportunities from large corporations and social impact investors willing to work in areas like hydro-electric projects, trekking and tourism, essential oils, and many other income-generating activities.
 As village leaders are trained by CHOICE RDFs, villagers are now prepared to negotiate directly with large companies that have a commitment to help the extreme poor move into a better quality of life.
 While historically middle-men paid very low subsistence wages to poor farmers, with the involvement of CHOICE, many of these local merchants are now willing to participate in this program.
-This eleventh component of the CHOICE model has a huge potential for ensuring participating farmers are paid a salary that can bring them out of poverty and to generate funding a source that ensures the sustainability of the CHOICE Humanitarian program both in Nepal and in other countries.
+This eleventh component of the CHOICE model has a huge potential for ensuring participating farmers are paid a salary that can bring them out of poverty and generate funding a source that ensures the sustainability of the CHOICE Humanitarian program both in Nepal and in other countries.
 It is for this reason that CHOICE is confident that the final 950 extreme poor families first identified in the Fall of 2013 will by June 2017 be free of the scourge of extreme poverty

 12. Formalize District Planning Councils: From the beginning of CHOICE’s three-year SDDP initiative, all families participating in this program will understand that the CHOICE commitment will be limited to three years.
 It is emphasized that while the CHOICE model is at least a ten-year process, CHOICE staff will only be available on a full-time basis during the first three years to focus on identifying the extreme poor and to help bring those in extreme poverty up to an equal playing field, earning at least $2.00 a day, and thus able to participate together with middle and upper poor on a more equal footing.
 This is the goal of the “Communities of Compassion” initiative.
 The fourth phase of the CHOICE model (continuing often another 5-7 year period or more) is to see all the participating VDCs become what we are calling “Communities of Development”.
 The establishment of a Rural District Planning Council requires a membership of at least one man and one woman from each VDC area.
 Because all these leaders will have been trained in good governance, results-based management, and have learned to leverage their own resources, all the participating VDC areas should now be in a position to function quite independent of CHOICE, to network and partner with marketing systems, using value chains between local farmers and regional, national and international markets, plan and help implement programs and projects that will improve the quality of life for all the families in the area, and finally to link these VDC areas to a number of larger enterprises (national and international) that provide employment opportunities and income-generating activities, allowing most if not all families in these areas to move out of the broader forms of general poverty.
 While this may not be true in other countries, the cost of the SDDP to involve some 13,000 families in Nepal to participate in eliminating extreme poverty in their communities was roughly $33 per family per year or $100 for the 3 years.
 This was largely possible because the villagers were able to leverage CHOICE’s funds by a factor of five.

-*Future Activities of Replication in Other Countries: CHOICE Humanitarian has empirically confirmed that the CHOICE model of twelve components is capable of helping people in extreme poverty to move themselves into a better quality of life.
+*Future Activities of Replication in Other Countries: CHOICE Humanitarian has empirically confirmed that the CHOICE model of twelve components is capable of helping people in extreme poverty move themselves into a better quality of life.
 We are now excited to replicate this model in other countries while recognizing such replications must be adapted and modified to reflect the political, economic, and social realities of these other countries.
 Read the 18-Month Progress Report from this project.

 Self-Developing Village Model